LarryWachira/cp2-bucketlist-frontend/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/` to view the result.
 The app will automatically reload if you change any of the source files.

 ## Production server
 Run `ng serve -prod` for a production server.